ABC-523 Instructions

 Filing the Priority Application

-Applications may be filed in person by going to the ABC Sacramento District Office, located at 2400 Del Paso Rd, Suite 155, Sacramento, CA 95834 or by mail to that address or any other ABC office.
-During the drawing period, ABC offices will be open Monday through Friday from 8 a.m. until 5 p.m.
+Applications may be filed in person or by mail, please see complete list of ABC district offices and their mailing addresses on page 9.
+During the drawing period, ABC offices will be open Monday through Friday from 8:00 a.m. until 5:00 p.m.
 We encourage all applicants to submit their application early.

 Deadline